Tests at 45 years old. What tests for female hormones should be taken during menopause: basic studies. PSA test - prostate specific antigen

 There are several ways to conduct research:

-Complex ultrasound of the abdominal cavity and kidneys
+Comprehensive ultrasound of the abdominal cavity and kidneys

 The study is carried out in a standard external way - by scanning organs through the abdominal wall.
-If a kidney ultrasound is performed, the patient will be asked to lie on his stomach.
+If a kidney ultrasound is being performed, the patient will be asked to lie on his stomach.

-With the help of the procedure, a number of pathologies can be detected:
+Using the procedure, a number of pathologies can be detected:

 • acute and chronic hepatitis;